-Though technically in Eastern Europe, the standards of roads and driving are generally more akin to Western Europe.
+Main roads in the Czech Republic and roads in urban areas are usually in satisafctory condition.
+Smaller rural roads may have deteriorated in places.
+Though technically in Eastern Europe, the standard of driving are generally more akin to Western Europe.
+Drivers generally abide by road rules and don’t drive erratically.
 There is a zero-tolerance policy in the Czech Republic for drivers under the influence of alcohol or other drugs and vehicles must be driven with dipped headlights at all times.If you’re used to driving in a big city at home, even Prague shouldn’t prove overly challenging though you may want to get the rental company to drive you out of the centre if you find navigating a challenge.

 Many travellers drive abroad in the Czech Republic as part of a bigger driving holiday across Europe.
 Driving distances and approximate times to surrounding countries are as follows-

 Prague -Vienna – 295 km, estimated travel time, 3.5 hours

 Prague -Berlin – 362 km, estimated travel time, 3 hours 45

 Prague -Munich – 382 km, estimated travel time, 4 hours

 Prague -Budapest – 529 km, estimated travel time, 5 hours